tehomic/blog/docs/_posts/2023-11-04-light-of-life.markdown

 The book of Genesis Chapter one is the Lord God's intelligent design document, providing a witness and picture of heaven and the universe.
 Without doubt there is a significant challenge presented to the reader in order to to appreciate His witness.
 Consider that the world of heaven must surely be dramatically different to earth.
 The obvious contrast is that heaven is not a physical world.
 The realm of Heaven compared to Earth is like comparing day and night, spirit and flesh.

 How different could it be?
 Let's hope for inspiration while I make an educated guess!
 Imagine Heaven is 3 dimensional and "everywhere" while earth is a 2 dimensional "flatland" world controlled by Heaven.
 The former is true reality while the latter exists by virtue of the former.
 That is, the universe, earth and mankind exist by virtue of the Lord God of Israel - the Father, Son and Holy Spirit.
-By comparison, the natural life of "flatland" is like a projected image moving through time, in the same way a 1950's picture reel moves through the light of a projector.
+By comparison, the natural life of <sup><href="https://tehomic.github.io/blog/bible/exposition/2023/11/04/light-of-life.html#dcorby">[1]</href></sup>"flatland" is like a projected image moving through time, in the same way a 1950's picture reel moves through the light of a projector.

 <bref>Exo 3:14 NIV</bref>
 God said to Moses, “I AM WHO I AM.
 This is what you are to say to the Israelites: ‘I AM has sent me to you.’”